George Neil Stewart: Early life

-George Neil Stewart was born in Canada at London, Ontario, the son of James Innes and Catherine Sutherland Stewart.
+George Neil Stewart was born in Canada at London, Canada West, the son of James Innes and Catherine Sutherland Stewart.
 His parents returned to Scotland and he grew up in Lybster in Caithness.
 He studied at the University of Edinburgh starting in 1879, graduating M.A. in 1883 with honours in Mathematics before progressing to study Medicine.
-He was Mackay Smith scholar in 1883-1884.
+He was Mackay Smith scholar in 1883–1884.
 Eminent professors from whom he learned included Peter Guthrie Tait, with whom he took up an assistantship in 1879, and William Rutherford, from whom he learned physiology.
 To pursue these interests further, in 1886–1887 he went to Berlin to study with Emil du Bois-Reymond.
 He received further qualifications at Edinburgh, receiving his B.Sc in 1886, D.Sc in 1887, M.B., C.M. in 1889, and finally his M.D. in 1891, winning the gold medal for his graduation thesis, The influence of temperature and of endocardiac pressure on the heart, and particularly on the action of the vagus and cardiac sympathetic nerves.
 Additionally, in 1892 he submitted an essay for the Goodsir Memorial Prize, Researches on the circulation time in organs and on the influences which affect it.

 Early career

 Following his D.Sc, Stewart became senior demonstrator of physiology at Owens College, Victoria University, Manchester (1887–1889), where he learned from William Stirling the value of the illustrative experiment in teaching science.
-He then became a George Henry Lewes student at Downing College, Cambridge (1889-1893), receiving his D.P.H. in 1890.
+He then became a George Henry Lewes student at Downing College, Cambridge (1889–1893), receiving his D.P.H. in 1890.
 He acted as examiner in physiology at Aberdeen (1890–1894) and spent time in Strasbourg in 1892.